TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - To use this feature on emulators, it is required that you change the merge output to this folder in the emulated SD card: `atmosphere\contents\0100f2c0115b6000`

 # Changes to the Setup Wizard
+---
 <p align="center">
     <video width="650" controls>
         <source src="https://blog.tkmm.org/img/rc1/wizard.mp4" type="video/mp4">
     </video>
 </p>

+The manual setup page was confusing in the previous version.
+The fields for all dump types were available, which caused many to believe they needed to fill every path.
+Now, during the setup process, the wizard only asks for each element step by step, and only for what it's missing (or what it wasn't able to detect automatically).

+For the manual emulator setup process, it is strongly recommended to launch the emulator, and enter its exact name in the setup window.
+This will allow TKMM to detect the location of the running emulator executable, and find all the information it needs based on that emulator's configuration.

 ## TKMM-NX
+---

 # Changes
+---
 - The Logs folder location has been changed to `tkmm/Logs` on the SD card
 - The WiFi settings page is now the first step of the setup wizard
 - Initial setup now provides more information about what dumps are missing, if any